pmourlanne/fiqs/docs/queries_fquery.rst

 Group by
 ********

-Calling ``metric`` on a FQuery object returns a ``QueryMetric`` object, on which you can call ``group_by`` to add aggregations. fiqs lets you build only one aggregation, which can be as deep as you need it to be.
+You can call ``group_by`` on a FQuery object to add aggregations.
+Like ``values``, ``group_by`` returns the FQuery object, to allow chaining. fiqs lets you build only one aggregation, which can be as deep as you need it to be.
 In a group_by call, you can use any fiqs Field, or Field subclass, object. fiqs also offers Field subclasses that help you configure your aggregation:

 FieldWithChoices